d-velop/dvelop-sdk-node/README.md

 ## About

-**This project has alpha status.
-There are currently no npm-releases.
-Expect things to change.**

-This is the official SDK to build Apps for [d.velop cloud](https://www.d-velop.de/cloud/) using [node.js](https://nodejs.org/en/) and [typescirpt](https://www.typescriptlang.org/).
+This is the official SDK to build apps for [d.velop cloud](https://www.d-velop.de/cloud/) using [node.js](https://nodejs.org/en/) and [typescirpt](https://www.typescriptlang.org/).

 ## Getting started

 This SDK is diveded into [apps](https://developer.d-velop.de/dev/de/explore-the-apps).
-Install individual packages per d-velop App you want to use.
+Install individual packages per d-velop app you want to use.
 ```
 npm i @dvelop/identityprovider @dvelop/task
 ```